Far Eastern Freight Conference: Background

 Until the second half of the 1860s, virtually all cargoes between China and Europe were carried on sailing vessels.
 Whilst steamships were in use for passenger and mail services – the latter often providing an essential subsidy – the marine engineering technology of the day did not provide a steamship for long-distance routes with sufficient fuel economy to carry the coal it needed as fuel together with a commercial cargo.
 The main goods shipped from China were tea and silk.
 These were high value cargoes that were usually carried in sailing clippers.

 A steam passenger, mail and light freight service was started by P&O to India and the far east in 1841, using the Mediterranean and an overland connection from Alexandria to Suez.
 In 1844 this service went as far as Hong Kong.
 Initially this was monthly, then fortnightly from 1853.
 It took 41 days for mail to get from London to Singapore.
 All other traffic sailed round the southern end of Africa on its way to and from China.

 Agamemnon was the first steamship to achieve the fuel economy necessary to trade between China and Britain.
 Her maiden voyage in 1866 proved the success of Alfred Holt's design and his Ocean Steamship Company added two sister ships on the same route by the next year.
 In 1869, the Suez Canal opened.
 The distance saving of over 3000 nmi gave a further advantage to steamers, as the canal was not a practical option for sailing vessels.
 Their early success prompted a building boom, with 45 steamers being built on the Clyde in 1871 specifically for far eastern trade.
 (Note: The distance by a modern shipping route calculator is 13373 nmi from London to Fuzhou via the Cape of Good Hope.
 Using the same calculator, a route through the Mediterranean and Suez Canal is 10124 nmi.
 The difference is 3249 nmi.
 A sailing vessel would take a longer route to obtain the best winds, so this comparison is only an approximation.)
-The result of this was that the there was more steamship capacity than was needed to meet market demand.
+The result of this was that there was more steamship capacity than was needed to meet market demand.
 Unlike sailing ships, which had much lower costs and could afford to wait for the next cargo, steamers needed to be in work, but freight rates had fallen significantly due to overcapacity.
 Other problems were the seasonal nature of demand in China (tea was a seasonal crop) and the imbalance between outward (i.e. to China) and homeward (to Europe) cargoes.
 Until 1881, there was more homeward than outward cargo.
 The solution that was suggested by John Swire to this problem was a "combination" of ship owners.